 This article has been written by experts and fact-checked by experts, including licensed nutritionists, dietitians or medical professionals.
 The information in the article is based on scientific studies and research.

 It is designed to be honest, unbiased and objective, and opinions from both sides of an argument are presented wherever there is disagreement.

 The scientific references in this article (marked by 1, 2, 3, etc.) are clickable links to peer-reviewed research material on the subject being discussed.

-When you visit a coffee shop or walk down the coffee aisle of a decent supermarket, though, the bins filled with coffee beans can be overwhelming.
+You’ve finally decided to grind and brew your own coffee.
+But when you walk down the coffee aisle of a decent supermarket, the bins filled with coffee beans can seem overwhelming.

 Light roast.
 Medium roast.
 Medium-dark roast and dark roast.
 Beans from Colombia, Indonesia, Ethiopia.
 Brazil.
 Kona coffee and Colombian coffee and Kenyan coffee.